 Today, asbestos use continues in Mexico despite the dire statistics.
-Powerful lobbyists and those involved in industry push for controlled use of asbestos, insisting it can be safe.
+Powerful lobbyists and those involved in the industry push for the controlled use of asbestos, insisting it can be safe.
 They do not want asbestos banned or further regulated in Mexico.
 Leading this effort is the Instituto Mexicano de Fibro Industrias.

 How Is Asbestos Used Today in Mexico?

 Nearly 2,000 companies in Mexico still use asbestos today to manufacture products.
 They export these products throughout the world.
 Examples of products still made with asbestos in Mexico include: